Family doctor visit after a hospital stay for selected chronic conditions

 Considerations when reviewing the results

-- Includes only patients who did not get readmitted within the time period (7 or 30 days), based on the most responsible diagnosis that caused the stay in the hospital.
+- Includes only patients who did not get readmitted within the time period (7 or 30 days).

 - Includes only visits where a family doctor is seen.
 It does not include visits with a team member in the doctor’s office (e.g., nurse or pharmacist) or by a program or service provided by a primary care network (PCN).